princejohnsantillan/weave/README.md

 Weave has a few additional built-in functions apart from the functions provided by Laravel.

 #### config
-`config` allows you to pull in a string from your Laravel configs.
+`config` config allows you to pull a value from your Laravel configuration.
 The key may be passed in as a variable or as a parameter.
 ```php
 weave('{{:config,app.name}}'); // Weave